LogSentinel SIEM Dashboard¶

 - Details - this is the body of the log and can contain anything.
 It is trimmed in the table so clicking each cell is required to show the entire content.
 You can define a formatting function for standard formats (JSON and XML) that would allow displaying the values as a table rather than as a raw message.

 - Timestamp - when did the even occur.
 The time is shown in the current user timezone.
 The clock icon opens a dialog that displays details about the cryptographic timestamp over a block of events.
 The base64-encoded token is in a RFC3161-specified format.
+The timestamp can be either the received timestamp or the original event timestamp (configurable from the arrow above the column)

 - Params - any